 One of the facts I dislike about Google Drive is that it uses a lot of data to upload these files and the speed of upload is very slow if the files are large.

-That’s why Mention is the tool to have for your social media team.
+That’s why it is the social media collaboration tool to have for your team.
 It gives full access to your team members to listen to your brand’s mentions all across the internet and then split up tasks accordingly.

 - It helps in easy collaboration by dividing work responsibilities.
 For example, someone could take care of all Twitter mentions, some could work on Facebook mentions and so on.

 - You can also schedule your posts in advance.